Marijuana smokers have long been associated with short-term memory loss. This is because cannabis kills brain cells, right?

 There are many terms used to describe drug addiction (dependence, misuse, abuse, etc.).
 Regardless of the exact definition, addiction recovery depends largely on memory.

 Addicts associate drug use with specific experiences.
 The memory stores that experience, and when the user finds themselves in certain situations, the memory galvanizes a need for drug use.
 According to the above study, consumption of CBD might help to minimize this drug/memory relationship.

 Will Research Provide an Answer?

 Similar results appear in a 2017 publication in the Journal of Addiction Biology.
 In the study, scientists show how CBD may interfere with the reconsolidation process by reducing future cravings.

-Cue exposure was used to associate the availability of a rewarding drug (morphine) in mice, and it was observed that administration of CBD disrupted the cue.
+Cue exposure was used to associate the availability of a rewarding drug (morphine) in mice.
+It was observed that the administration of CBD disrupted the cue.
 Ideally, this would translate in humans to the cravings that addicts experience during cue exposure.

 Simply put, this research suggests that the effects of CBD on memory may help in unlearning the habits of addiction.
-These habits lead to cravings and relapse, long after withdrawal subsides.
-Some also suggest that since CBD interferes with the memory, it may be able to aid addicts by disassociating experiences with drug use.
+These habits lead to cravings and relapse long after withdrawal subsides.
+Some also suggest that since CBD interferes with memory, it could aid addicts by disassociating experiences with drug use.